-I am an active financial planner by profession and utilize my skills working with clients to inform my research.
-Before entering financial planning, I also worked in both auditing and tax accounting.
-Outside of my research, I am a teaching assistant in the Personal Finance major here in the School of Human Ecology.
+I am a financial planner by profession and have experience in being both a state auditor and working with tax preparation and planning.
+Outside of my research, I teach in the Personal Finance major here in the School of Human Ecology.
 I also contribute my time serving various financial-related organizations like the Association for Financial Counseling and Planning Education and the CFP Board.

 Awards and Recognition